cuernodegazpacho/legotrain/README.md

 train inertia depends on the number of cars, the train instances are initialized with the number of cars in the train, enabling the software to approximately account for train mass when computing the acceleration and braking voltage ramps.
-This is all a consequence of the train motors being DC motors and not step motors as in other Lego robotic components.
+This is all a consequence of the train motors being DC motors and not step motors as in other LEGO® robotic components.

 <img src="docs/pics/image0.jpeg" width="600"></img>